rmikeska/ushipnetwork/wp-content/plugins/ajax-load-more/README.txt

 = Shortcode Parameters =

 Ajax Load More accepts a number of parameters that are passed to the WordPress query.
-These parameters are transferred via shortcode - don't worry, creating your shortcode is simple with our intuitive Shortcode Builder.
+These parameters are transferred via shortcode - don't worry, creating  your custom shortcode is simple with the intuitive [Shortcode Builder](https://connekthq.com/plugins/ajax-load-more/screenshots/#shortcode-builder)

-*   **repeater** - Choose a repeater template (<a href="http://connekthq.com/plugins/ajax-load-more/custom-repeaters/">Add-on available</a>).
+*   **repeater** - Choose a repeater template (<a href="https://connekthq.com/plugins/ajax-load-more/custom-repeaters/">Add-on available</a>).
 Default = ‘default’
-*   **theme_repeater** - Select from a list of template files in your current theme directory (<a href="http://connekthq.com/plugins/ajax-load-more/add-ons/theme-repeaters/">Add-on only</a>).
+*   **theme_repeater** - Select from a list of template files in your current theme directory (<a href="https://connekthq.com/plugins/ajax-load-more/add-ons/theme-repeaters/">Add-on only</a>).
 Default = null
 *   **post_type** - Comma separated list of post types.
 Default = ‘post’
 *   **post_format** - Query by post format.
 Default = null
 *   **category** - A comma separated list of categories to include by slug.
 Default = null